 Editorial Team

-Dr. David S. Koffman, Editor-in-Chief
+David S. Koffman, Editor-in-Chief

 Joshua Tapper, Managing Editor

-Amir Lavie, PhD, Associate Editor, Digital
+Amir Lavie, Associate Editor, Digital

 Amir holds a PhD from the University of Toronto's Faculty of Information.
 With an academic background in Jewish history and media studies, Amir oversees the journal’s website interface and aims to increase the journal's digital outreach.
 Amir currently works at the Archives of Ontario.

-Valentina Gaddi, Associate Editor, Book Reviews (French)
+Valentina Gaddi, Associate Editor, French

 Valentina Gaddi is a doctoral candidate in Sociology at Université de Montréal and an IRTG-Diversity scholar.
 Her thesis, based on three years of ethnographic research, explores the construction of gender among Hasidic Jewish women in Montréal.
 More broadly, her academic interests focus on the place of pious citizens in democratic societies.
 She is the co-creator of the podcast Ma-Nishtana and the coordinator of the Collectif Judéité(s) at Université de Montréal.